-- (g) Each identifying tag affixed to any article of bedding, upholstered furniture or package of filling materials, except as otherwise provided by law or regulation, shall, in addition to all other requirements, have imprinted thereon a statement certifying that the filling materials contained in such article are described according to law and such tag, when attached to articles of bedding, upholstered furniture or package of filling material that contain all new material, shall be imprinted with the statement "date of delivery" and a space left following this statement for the insertion of the delivery date by the vendor or retail dealer. - (h) The identifying tag attached to new articles of bedding and upholstered furniture or bales, packages or cartons of filling materials shall, in addition to all other requirements, be white in color.
-No previously used materials may be contained in articles or packages to which a white tag is attached. - (i) The identifying tag attached to articles of bedding, upholstered furniture or bales, packages or cartons of filling material that contain any previously used material shall, in addition to all other requirements, be yellow in color. - (j) The identifying tag attached to articles of bedding or upholstered furniture that has been remade or renovated shall, in addition to all other requirements, be yellow in color.
-(Effective July 27, 1984)
+- (f) [(g)] Each [identifying] tag affixed to any article of bedding[, upholstered furniture] or package of filling materials, except as otherwise provided by law or regulation, shall, in addition to all other requirements, have imprinted thereon a statement certifying that the filling materials contained in such article are described according to law[and such tag, when attached to articles of bedding, upholstered furniture or package of filling material that contain all new material, shall be imprinted with the statement "date of delivery" and a space left following this statement for the insertion of the delivery date by the vendor or retail dealer]. - (g) [(h)] The [identifying] tag attached to new articles of bedding [and upholstered furniture] or [bales, packages or cartons of] filling materials shall [, in addition to all other requirements,] be white in color.
+No [previously used] secondhand materials may be contained in articles or packages to which a white tag is attached. - (h) [(i)] The identifying tag attached to articles of bedding[, upholstered furniture or bales, packages] or [cartons of] filling material that contain any [previously used material] secondhand materials or that have been renovated shall [, in addition to all other requirements,] be yellow in color. - (i) [(j)] The identifying tag attached to articles of bedding or upholstered furniture that has been [remade] reworked or renovated shall, in addition to all other requirements, be yellow in color.